 The Best Dog Food for Canadian Eskimo Dogs

 These dogs require high-protein dog food.
 For particularly active and hardworking Canadian Eskimo dogs, supplementation with other meals and fat is helpful.
-Most adult dogs will eat twice a day, though the meals are a little lighter than if the dog was to feed once daily.
+Most adult dogs will eat twice a day, though the meals are a little lighter than if the dog were to be fed once daily.
 Every dog is different, and owners will need to watch their dog’s feeding habits to determine when it is best to feed them.

 These dogs also find it difficult to digest grains other than rice and corn.
 If you add foods like fruits, vegetables, eggs, or dairy products, it should be restricted to less than 10% of what they eat each day.
 Consuming typical “table food” is discouraged.
 As resistant as this dog is to unnecessary weight gain, this extra food can lead to issues in their digestive system and even obesity.